lisamarie616/beaches-angular-assessment/notes.md

-x add show route, controller, and template x add comments to show page x add comments to beach index page
+x add show route, controller, and template x add comments to show page x add comments to beach index page x add new and create route, controller, and template for beach

-* create action for beaches
 * update action for beaches
 * edit action for beaches
 * destroy action for beaches